lim44104/XMDb/README.md

 ## Design Process

-This website will allow users to search about movies, actors and tv shows.
+This website will for users to search about movies, actors and tv shows.
 Users could get the details and information of the movie, actor and tv shows.
+This project will become an useful database for users to search about movies, actors and tvshows that they wish to know more.

 * As a user, I want to get to know about details and information of a movie, actor or a tv show.
 This website allowed me to watch trailer, videos, rating and similar movie of the movie/tvshow that I would like to search.